open-formulieren/open-forms/docs/developers/index.rst

 Developer documentation
 =======================

 This documentation is intended for Open Forms developers, not for people integrating with Open Forms.

 .. toctree::
    :maxdepth: 3

    registration_plugins
+   manual_testing